ExCiteS/communitymaps-help/_en/access-contributions.md

 ## Use list of contributions and search

-Contributions currently visualised on a map are listed on a list of contributions.
+Contributions currently visualised on the map are listed on a list of contributions.
 They have the clickable display fields, also category, author and when the contribution was created is showed under each contribution.

-When searching for specific contributions, the found term is highlighted, and only contributions that match the search criteria are displayed on a map.
+When searching for specific contributions, the found term is highlighted, and only contributions that match the search criteria are displayed on the map.

 ![Searching for specific contributions](/images/en/search-for-contributions.png){: .img-responsive .center-block }